THIS EVENT IS FULLY BOOKED.

 Venue: Bosch Australia Manufacturing Solutions, 1555 Centre Road, Clayton

 Date: Friday 24 June 2022

 Time: 8.30am – 1.30pm AEDT, including lunch and tour of BAMS facility

 Included tour: Bosch’s Automation Centre of Excellence, BAMS facility tour (25 minutes)

 Optional tour: Diode manufacturing facility tour (20 minutes)

-Two options – attendees can choose to attend this tour before the workshop at 8:00am – 8:20am, or after the BAMs facility tour at 1:00pm – 1:20pm.
+Two options – attendees can choose to attend this tour before the workshop at 8:00am – 8:20am (this timeslot is now fully booked),

-Please note if you select the early tour (8:00am), you will need to arrive at the venue at 7:50am for registration.
+Please note if you booked into the early tour (8:00am), you will need to arrive at the venue at 7:50am for registration.

 Vikram Sachdeva – Manager, Advanced Manufacturing Industry 4.0 Hub, Swinburne University